A rental property with multiple units or apartments surrounded by trees.

 The property must be maintained inside and out.
 If you need to replace a feature in the house, don’t put it off – an aging roof, for example, can end up costing more in damages.

-3. Managing Rental Property Finances
+Managing Rental Property Finances

 As with any small business, you’ll need to keep a good record of the finances for your rental business.
+Here are some tips for keeping your finances in order:

-Consider purchasing accounting software to help you keep track of everything if you don’t have much experience managing finances for a small business.
-You can also hire an accountant to manage the finances, which can be especially helpful during tax season.
+Consider purchasing property management software to help you keep track of everything if you don’t have much experience managing finances for a small business.

-Tracking Income And Expenses
+2. Track Income And Expenses

 You’ll also need a plan to keep your business afloat when you aren’t generating income.
 If a tenant leaves and it takes a few months to find a new one, make sure you have the funds to keep paying your mortgage and maintaining the property until you get rental income again.

-As a landlord and a small business owner, you’ll need to keep track of a lot of important paperwork.
+As a landlord and a small-business owner, you’ll need to keep track of a lot of important paperwork.

 You’ll need to create an organizing system for your files.
 It can be a dedicated filing cabinet or a digital document management system.
 No matter what you choose, you should always know where your important financial or legal documents are.